jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 example.](https://github.com/bitcoin/bitcoin/pull/15996#issuecomment-491740946)

 Remember, the big picture is much more important than nits, spelling, or code style.
-Re-read the NITS section above.
+Re-read the [Nits](#nits) section above.
 Try to avoid commenting on these while reviewing, even if you have no other comments to make.
 I know, it's hard -- I've done it too many times -- but there's a better alternative:

 A good thing you can do as a reviewer without specialised knowledge of the code is _ask questions_.
 A PR author is usually happy to discuss their work or see